 *plastic bucket, plastic sheeting, spray cap, rubber boots, stiff nylon brush, towels

 - Spray concrete dissolver onto concrete, mortar, grout or stucco smears.

 - Let foaming action work.
 Dwell (to activate) no less than 15-30 minutes.
 Reapply if smudge is stubborn.
 Do not let it re-harden.

-- Gently wipe off grayish paste with towel or stiff rubber brush.
+- Gently wipe off grayish paste with a towel or stiff rubber brush.

-- Rinse remainder with water using hose nozzle or low impact power washer.
+- Rinse remainder with water using a hose nozzle or a low impact power washer.

 - Towel or air dry.